 * Catch up on previous AHS seasons on Amazon, free with your Prime Membership

 In case you haven’t heard, American Horror Story is officially back.
-For excited fans, this twisted Emmy-winning drama of supernatural fears, everyday horrors and evil welcomes a new season that kicked off on September 5, titled American Horror Story: Cult.
+For excited fans, this twisted Emmy-winning drama of supernatural fears, everyday horrors and evil welcomes a new season titled American Horror Story: Apocalypse.

 Ready to catch up?
-You can watch all six seasons of American Horror Story FREE with your Amazon Prime Membership.
+You can watch all seven seasons of American Horror Story FREE with your Amazon Prime Membership.